WebDevStudios/wds-acf-blocks/documentation/Philosophy.md

 -   simplifies development by encapsulating all development within a constrained set of methods and functions
 -   introduce a naming convention by which all future block development would ahdere to
 -   encapsulate all enqueued block files into a single location
--   by virute of the above goals, this would hopefully speed up development while, at the same time, making it easier to build blocks quickly with more consistency and less overlap
+-   by virtue of the above goals, this would hopefully speed up development, while at the same time making it easier to build blocks quickly with more consistency and less overlap

 ## Blocks, Modules and Elements, oh my!